Folk costume: Balkan nations

+Traditional clothing in Greece includes the fustanella, breeches (vraka), and the Amalia costume.
+The Greek fisherman's cap is commonly worn in coastal villages by the Aegean Sea.

+In Cyprus, traditional clothing includes the zimbouni (waistcoat), vraka (men's breeches), and saiya (women's formal festival dress); but in Northern Cyprus, traditional garments include the cepken (yelek vest), salta, yazma, potur, and boynuz kemer.

+Traditional clothing in Albania includes fustanella, tirq, xhamadan, and opinga.

+In Malta, a traditional women's garment is the għonnella.

+Caucasian nations

 In Armenia, traditional attire (taraz) includes the arkhalig (long jacket), arakhchin, burka, chokha, kalpak, papakha, and shalvar.

 In Georgia traditional dress includes the chokha, which has varying regional designs.
 The papakha is also a traditional garment.

 In Ossetia, traditional dress includes the chokha.

 In Russian Caucasus republics such as Chechnya, North Ossetia-Alania, and Adygea, the chokha, papakha, and ushanka are traditional.